drgrandilab/Mouse-Ventricular-Model-with-Myofilament-Contraction/readme.txt

 ß-adrenergic effects on cardiac myofilaments and contraction in an integrated rabbit ventricular myocyte model.
 J Mol Cell Cardiol.
 2015 Apr;81:162-75. doi: https://doi.org/10.1016/j.yjmcc.2015.02.014

-Please cite the above papers when using this model.
+Please, cite the above papers when using this model.